-For a renovation, you can sketch lighting and electrical notes in one layer and countertop dimensions in another.
+For a renovation, you can sketch lighting and electrical notes in one layer, and countertop dimensions in another.
 Export only the relevant layers of your plan and print or email them to the contractor.

-Electrical, counter and tile plans for a mud room renovation.
+Toggling layers to look at electrical, counter and tile plans for a mud room renovation.

 If you’re a product designer, sketching new ideas on new layers can help keep your iterations clear and communicate changes to your team, as Bart Massee did when he designed the heavy metal filtering Astrea bottle.

-Lid Iterations by Bart Massee from Designing the Astrea Water Bottle
+Lid iterations by Bart Massee from Designing the Astrea Water Bottle.